bioinformatics-core-shared-training/Managing-your-research-data/File_man_pract.md

 For the above, note what you deem to be examples of good File Management principles as referred to in the previous talk.

-What are your opinions of how these DMPs are documented with respect to File management practices?
+What are your opinions of how these DMPs are documented with respect to File.
+management practices/which principles did you apply to your data?

 We will have a 5 minute session at end of practical to share findings.